Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 - if a prefix PREFIX was specified, installation will be done in ``PREFIX/Erlang/Erlang-$V``

-To allow for any later recompilation (ex: should some options be changed), if no prefix was specified and if the installation script is not run as root, the **Erlang build tree** (``otp_src_x.y``) is *not* removed after the installation.
+To allow for any later recompilation (e.g. should some options be changed), if no prefix was specified and if the installation script is not run as root, the **Erlang build tree** (``otp_src_x.y``) is *not* removed after the installation.
 Should the current directory (whence the user ran the installation script) be located within the build tree of any part of Sim-Diasca, the corresponding ``otp_src_x.y`` directory *must* be removed by the user, so that the Erlang BEAM files cannot be mixed up with the ones of that layer.
 In other cases, one may or may not prefer removing the OTP build tree or even the Erlang archives (typically ``otp_*_x.y.tar.gz``).

-If intending to make any actual development in the future (ex: writing a specialized simulator, adding models or operating on the Sim-Diasca code itself), one should add the ``--generate-plt`` option to the ``install-erlang.sh`` command-line.
+If intending to make any actual development in the future (e.g. writing a specialized simulator, adding models or operating on the Sim-Diasca code itself), one should add the ``--generate-plt`` option to the ``install-erlang.sh`` command-line.
 It will pre-process Erlang files to generate a *PLT file* that will be later reused by the `Dialyzer <http://www.it.uu.se/research/group/hipe/dialyzer>`_ tool for code analysis.
 Please refer to the *Using Type Specifications With Sim-Diasca* section of the *Sim-Diasca Developer Guide* for further information.

 Running the installation script should create, in the target installation directory, two corresponding sub-directories, ``Erlang-$V`` and ``Erlang-$V-documentation``, containing respectively the Erlang runtime and its corresponding documentation, if it was selected.

-Additionally, in this installation directory two symbolic links (``Erlang-current-install`` and ``Erlang-current-documentation``) will also be automatically created or updated, to point to these newly installed directories, so that one can register in one's settings files (ex: ``~/.bashrc``) appropriate paths referring to these **links**: further Erlang updates will then not require the user to update his settings, while prior installed versions will remain available through the use of their full path.
+Additionally, in this installation directory two symbolic links (``Erlang-current-install`` and ``Erlang-current-documentation``) will also be automatically created or updated, to point to these newly installed directories, so that one can register in one's settings files (e.g. ``~/.bashrc``) appropriate paths referring to these **links**: further Erlang updates will then not require the user to update his settings, while prior installed versions will remain available through the use of their full path.

 So one may end up with a directory layout like: